cloudfoundry-community/cfplayground/README.md

   *(Ignore any warnings about "no buildable Go source files")

-4) Create a config file under `config/` with the name `config.json` with the info to your Cloud Foundry environment, a sample config file is provided for reference `config/sameple_config.json`
+4) Create a config file `config.json` under `config/` with the info of your Cloud Foundry environment, a sample config file is provided for reference `config/sameple_config.json`

 5) Run CF Playground